centre-for-microbiome-research/zenodo_backpack/README.md

 It contains two main methods, which can bee accessed through the `zenodo_backpack` script or accessed as a software library:

-**create**: turns a target directory into a zenodo_backpack-formatted .tar.gz archive with relevant checksum and version information, ready to be uploaded to Zenodo
+**create**: turns a target directory into a zenodo_backpack-formatted .tar.gz archive with relevant checksum and version information, ready to be uploaded to Zenodo.
+It is necessary to provide a data version when doing so - furthermore, when uploading this backpack to zenodo.org, the version specified on the website **must** match that provided when the ZenodoBackpack was created.
+This allows version tracking and version validation of the data contained within the ZenodoBackpack.

 **download_and_extract**: takes a DOI string to download, extract and verify a zenodo_backpack archive from Zenodo.org to target directory.
+This returns a ZenodoBackpack object that can be queried for information.

 # Usage